Do Not Miss the Spring of Famous Paintings

 The model for “spring” is actress Jenny, and in this beautiful painting, Manet portrays Jenny as charming Spring.
 It is full of Feminine Beauty, freedom.

 8. Riverbank in Springtime — Vincent Van Gogh

 “Riverbank in Springtime ” is one of the “The Seine series” works of in Vincent Van Gogh.
 He tried to capture the nature of city life and present it in his paintings.
 During this period, his paintings moved from deep dark hues and serious themes to brighter, more cheerful ones.
-Under the spring, the shore of the branches and leaves swaying whirling, fresh colors, and free strokes, reflecting the artist at this time relaxed and happy mood.
+Under the spring, the shore of the branches and leaves sway whirling, with fresh colors, and free strokes, reflecting the artist this time’s relaxed and happy mood.

 9. The River Seine at La Grande – Jatte

 Georges Seurat, 1859 — 1891, French painter.
 He combined the classical structure of the renaissance tradition with the color experiments of the impressionism.
 It combines the latest concepts of drawing space, the traditional illusion of perspective space, and the latest scientific discoveries in the perception of color and light.
 Seurat’s paintings, at first glance, give people a hazy feeling, under a close look is actually composed of countless small color combinations.

 10. The Vegetable Garden with Trees in Blossom, Spring, Pontoise — Camille Pissarro